MultiCraft/repixture/mods/rp_boats/README.md

 ## Boat behavior

 * Use “place” key on boat to mount, use it again to unmount
-* Punch/attack boat to make it drop as an item
+* Punch/attack boat multiple times to make it drop as an item
-* Boat floats on water, can't move on other nodes
+* Boat floats on water, can't move on other blocks
 * Boat will sink when inside water

 ## Boat controls